Xilinx/system-controller-app/README.md

-		setbootclock - set <target> to <value> frequency at boot time restoreclock - restore <target> to default value listvoltage - list the supported voltage targets getvoltage - get the voltage of <target>
-		setvoltage - set <target> to <value> volts setbootvoltage - set <target> to <value> volts at boot time restorevoltage - restore <target> to default value
+		setbootclock - set <target> to <value> frequency at boot time restoreclock - restore <target> to default value listvoltage - list the supported voltage targets getvoltage - get the voltage of <target>, with optional <value> of 'all' setvoltage - set <target> to <value> volts setbootvoltage - set <target> to <value> volts at boot time restorevoltage - restore <target> to default value